 Located in the centre of Adelaide's major arts, culture and entertainment precinct, City West provides a hub for artists and academics alike, and an atmosphere that is ripe for the exploration of ideas and the pursuit of excellence.

 The campus is located on the western edge of the CBD, just a short stroll along North Terrace from Adelaide Railway Station.
 City West is within walking distance of a range of nightclubs, bars, live music venues, cafés, restaurants and alternative fashion stores.

-City West is also home to the Hawke Centre which features the Anne and Gordon Samstag Museum of Art and the Kerry Packer Civic Gallery.
+City West is also home to the Hawke Building which features the Anne & Gordon Samstag Museum of Art and Hawke Centre.
 The Hawke Centre was named in honour of Australia's former Prime Minister.